 Commercial Experience – 7/10

 As the Chair, Executive Director, Interim Chief Executive of a number of national voluntary organisations, he has experienced both the high and lows of being dependent on external funding.
-Until recently he served for twenty years as the Chairman of the Management Committtee of the Colson Fellowship Fund.
+He served for twenty years as the Chairman of the Sole Trustee and then the Management Committee – of the CCPR / British Sports trust – Colson Fellowship Fund.